Cumulativerse/.github/README.md

 # Cumulativerse

-This project includes definition and symbols of Cumulativerse and aims to develop them.
-Also, project aims to create legal documentations to protect users and properties of Cumulativerse.
+This is base repository of Cumulativerse company and the idea behind it.
+It includes definitions, symbols of Cumulativerse and aims to develop them with its community.

+While making a profit, we want this company to give something back to community, spread an idea, help both developers and users, stay in ethical and moral boundaries, and to be a part of the future.

+## Ideas

+Company structure and ideas should be example for other companies and developers.